Geelong Amateur Radio Club

 operation was banned.
 Some of the men that enlisted for service received

 technical training in radio and radar.
-In 1938 there were nine amateur radio
+Before the war, in 1938 there were nine amateur radio

 operators listed in the Geelong area.
 By the time the war was over and amateur

 radio operation was once again permitted the number of licensed amateur radio